CapestoneGROUP6/FrontEnd/README.md

 # FrontEnd
-This is a FrontEnd Repo for our CPESTONE PROJECT
+This is a FrontEnd Repo for our CAPESTONE PROJECT